Hypercubers/hypercubing.xyz/docs/wiki/rowan.md

 ### Getting 12 Oriented to Y-axis

-Now use RKT to orient a layer of 4 stickers on the other cell.
-You should now have a "last layer" of 4 unoriented pieces on one of the cells.
+Now use RKT to orient a layer of 4 stickers on the other cell, leaving you with a "last layer" of 4 unoriented pieces on one of the cells.

 <center>![8 to y 2x2x2x2](\assets\images\Rowan12UD.png){width="50%"}